kubernetes/website/docs/user-guide/logging/overview.md

 * The Kubernets scheduler and kube-proxy run in a container.
 * The kubelet and container runtime, for example Docker, do not run in containers.

-On machines with systemd, th kubelet and container runtime write to journald.
+On machines with systemd, the kubelet and container runtime write to journald.
 If systemd is not present, they write to `.log` files in the `/var/log` directory.
 System components inside containers always write to the `/var/log` directory, bypassing the default logging mechanism.
 They use the [glog](https://godoc.org/github.com/golang/glog)